PGBSNH19/dataatkomst/strategy_quiztime.md

 ## Quiz time, 13:00 at Teams

 One in the group hosts the quiz.
+And this person needs to share his/her screen, as the participants only see the answer alternatives.

 **IMPORTANT** Use your user Github username as name in the quiz, eg: `skjohansen` as you points will be used in the individual points!